VA Safe Harbor Palliative Care Program

 F. Amos Bailey, MD

-Director of UAB/VA Palliative Medicine Fellowship and Assistant Professor, UAB School of Medicine, Division of Gerontology, Geriatrics and Palliative Care
+Director of Palliative Care and Professor, UAB School of Medicine, Division of Gerontology, Geriatrics and Palliative Care

-Director or Outpatient and Supportive Care and Assistant Professor, UAB School of Medicine, Division of Gerontology, Geriatrics and Palliative Care
+Director or Outpatient and Supportive Care and Associate Professor, UAB School of Medicine, Division of Gerontology, Geriatrics and Palliative Care

 Assistant Professor, UAB School of Medicine, Division of Gerontology, Geriatrics and Palliative Care